HLTech/mockiavelli/README.md

 #### `Mocketeer.setup(page, options): Promise<Mocketeer>`

-Factory method used to set-up request mocking on provided Puppeteer Page.
+Factory method used to set-up request mocking on provided Puppeteer or Playwright Page.
 It creates and returns an instance of Mocketeer

 Once created, mocketeer will intercept all requests made by the page and match them with defined mocks.